Last minute departures

 Arctic Scandinavia is the place to be to track down the elusive, other-worldly glow.
 Whilst it is impossible to guarantee, the best ways of ensuring a good sighting of the lights is to be under a cloudless sky and as far from natural sources of lights as possible – which is why our remote departures hold the advantage over a quick city break.
 Step into a frozen wilderness far from crowded cities to ensure the best chances of seeing the greatest light show on Earth.
 We have trips in Sweden, Iceland and Greenland.

 If all you have is a small point and shoot camera, the best photos you'll get will be the dark of the night sky with an extremely faint green glow on the horizon.
 Your friends may not even believe you have seen them.
 However, if you are looking for that “National Geographic-esque” shot then you will need a good-quality digital SLR, preferably a wide angle lens.
 A sturdy tripod and a remote shutter release are essential due to the long exposure time required.
 If you have all of these and are comfortable with the manual settings, then all that's missing is a healthy dose of good luck on your side (which sadly you cannot buy).

 Daytime activities depend entirely on your choice of trip.
-There are a plethora of options above the Arctic Circle, from a mixed activity week in the Finnish wilderness of Oulanka National Park, to trips that focus exclusively on dogsledding or snowshoeing.
-Finally there is our dedicated Iceland Northern Lights adventure, specially designed to take advantage of this burst of solar action.
+There are a plethora of options above the Arctic Circle, from a mixed activity week in the Finnish wilderness of Oulanka National Park, to trips that focus exclusively on dogsledding or snowshoeing, and we also offer the chance to go whale watching.
+Finally there are our dedicated Iceland Northern Lights and Finland Northern Lights adventures, specially designed to take advantage of this burst of solar action.